 The County requires appraisals for all properties participating in the Program.
-The appraisal, whether setting a pre-storm (buyout) or setting a post-storm base (see FEMA non-compliant and subsequent owner), is used to establish the Fair Market Value (FMV) for participating properties.
-The pre-storm FMV is established by forensic appraisal, and post-storm is established by a current appraisal, but performed by the contracted appraiser.
+To ensure just compensation to all eligible program applicants, buyout properties will be appraised for pre- and post-storm fair market value.
+The offer will utilize the greater of the two values when calculating the final award.
+The appraisal establishes a pre- and post-storm FMV base and is used to establish the Fair Market Value (FMV) for participating properties.
 The appraisal report must itemize the value of the land and the value of any improvements on the property.
-Once produced, the appraisal is reviewed and certified by a second disinterested licensed appraiser.
+Once produced, the appraisal is reviewed and certified by a second disinterested party that is familiar with appraisals and property values.
 All appraisals used in this program are certified before use or dissemination.